mdayaram/gochallenge/jello.md

 Work<sub>2</sub>.
 The structure of this pool is identical to the first worker pool except for the actual work being performed.

-In our restaurant anology, this is the equivalent of hiring specialists for each job.
+In our restaurant analogy, this is the equivalent of hiring specialists for each job.
 At the start of the restaurant, we basically make a decision of "how many jello mixers do we want?" and "how many plating specialists do we want?"
 Once we've made a decision, let's say, four each, then we hire that many chefs that